 Can you cancel a bracket order?

-If you are placing a bracket order through Angel One, you can modify the stop loss values even after the execution of the first leg of the order.
-However, it is not possible to cancel a bracket order.
+If you are placing a bracket order through websites, you can modify the stop loss values even after the execution of the first leg of the order.
+Bracket orders can be cancelled totally before the main (entry) order executes.
+After execution, individual legs cannot be cancelled, but you can square off positions.

 Conclusion